 Here are some key takeaways and benefits on technology from the webinar that can help FP&A teams improve upon their planning, budgeting and forecasting processes:

 - Use strategic insights to define planning phases.
 Employing centralized software provides a high degree of forward visibility and flexibility in defining all phases of planning, analysis, and review cycles.
 Its application allows business analysts to easily model all business elements—especially in creating driver-based models.
-Learn more about how driver-based modeling fits into the planning process by watching the on-demand webinar.

 - Adjust nimbly to market and consumer demand shifts.
 Flexible technology, such as the Anaplan platform with its ability to run “what-if” scenario analyses, enables FP&A teams to quickly see the impacts of assumptions and their effects on business outcomes.
 This allows businesses to prepare, adjust, and accommodate shifts in market or consumer demands.